Senths02/portfolio/src/content/watch-party-data.md

 - Establish the Data Pod's role as a separate service in the visual hierarchy
 - Provide clear access to the Data Pod (potentially increasing relevant insight)
 - Allow users to switch between services with ease
-- Retain optional access to the Data Pod to remain unobtrusive
+- Provide optional access to the Data Pod to remain unobtrusive
 <br>

 #### Outstanding questions